 Sometimes, a person’s Medicare plan may not cover a certain name-brand drug.
 In these circumstances, a doctor may contact the individual’s Medicare plan to ask for an exception to make the medication more affordable.

 Epilepsy can be a costly condition to manage, especially during the initial diagnosis process.
 This is because there could be more up-front costs to investigate and start a medication regimen.

-The study estimated that Medicare beneficiaries paid on average between $718–1,110 every 6 months for their epilepsy care, which includes medications, doctor’s visits, and other diagnostic tests.
+The study estimated that Medicare beneficiaries paid on average between

 A Medicare Advantage or Part D plan may cover many medications.
 This online tool can help a person search for appropriate prescription drug coverage.